Roy Powell (New Zealand rugby league): Richmond seniors

 The 1933 season saw Powell become fully established in the senior Richmond side.
 He played 19 matches and scored 5 tries.
-He spent the first half of the season playing in the loose forwards as a ‘rover’.
+He spent the first half of the season playing in the loose forwards at lock as a ‘rover’.
 His first try was in a round 5 match against Marist when he “dashed over for a good try” from a scrum.
 Against Newton the following weekend it was said he “played a fine game for Richmond.
-Not much over 9st., Powell was in the thick of the play all afternoon”.
+Not much over 9st.
+(59 kg), Powell was in the thick of the play all afternoon”.
 The following week in a resounding 32–12 win over Ponsonby United the Auckland Star reported that “with Telford, J Hawkes, [Tony] Milicich, Satherley, and Powell, Richmond has forwards of calibre, Powell revealing cleverness as a breakaway”.
 Despite his good play in the forwards however he began playing in the halfback position mid season and was there when Richmond won the Roope Rooster final against City on 19 August.
 They won 26–16 at Carlaw Park.
 Against Devonport in their 12–7 Stormont Shield loss Powell was singled out in The New Zealand Herald which said “Powell was easily the best Richmond back.
 His play at halfback was brilliant at times”.
 On 27 October Richmond were given the opportunity to test themselves against Australian opposition with St. George (New South Wales runners up), touring the upper North Island.
 Richmond won 13 points to 8 at Carlaw Park with “Prentice, Powell and Mitchell… the outstanding backs for Richmond”.
 Powell was again on the victorious Richmond side when they defeated St. George again on 14 October by 5 points to 3.